 - The process is simple, and if you receive a boost, you'll see your FICO® Score increase in just a few minutes.

 FICO 8 and FICO 9 are currently the credit scoring model most widely used by lenders.
-If you pay a Netflix, utility, or cell phone bill using your bank account, consider trying Experian Boost to see if you can instantly raise your FICO® Score.
+If you pay a streaming service like Netflix, a utility or cell phone bill using your bank account, consider trying Experian Boost.
+It may increase your credit score with Experian instantly.

 While on-time Netflix payments aren’t going to give you a 100-point score increase, a few extra points can boost you to better interest rates.
 The average credit score increase of 13 points.
 Results may vary but Experian Boost can be a cheaper alternative to credit repair companies.